 Many late-model vehicles, from trucks and vans to RVs, have trailer lighting connectors pre-installed for easy wiring.
 If your vehicle is not equipped with trailer connections, you will need a hitch wiring harness to interface your electrical system with your trailer.
 Many light wiring harnesses, such as Curt T-Connectors, are custom-designed to your exact vehicle so you can easily add them to your lighting system without cutting or splicing any wires.

 Trailer Brakes & Brake Controllers

-Smaller, lighter trailers like a Honda Fit trailer hitch tend to have one or two axles that roll freely and are easily controlled by your vehicle's brakes.
+Smaller, lighter trailers tend to have one or two axles that roll freely and are easily controlled by your vehicle's brakes.
 Many heavy and large trailers are required to have their own set of brakes to ensure safer stopping and better control over your towing rig.
 Your brake pedal needs to be interfaced with your trailer brakes so all your wheels slow down at the same time.
-This job is done with a Trailer Brake Controller.
+This job is done with a trailer brake controller.

 - Timed Brake Controllers are the simple, economical way to control your trailer brakes.
 They're designed to increase trailer brake pressure the longer your foot is on the brake pedal

 - Inertia Brake Controllers use an internal sensor attached to an external pendulum to detect the deceleration of your vehicle and engages the trailer brakes accordingly.
 Inertia trailer brake controllers are better at detecting how hard you're braking at any given time, making them more powerful and responsive than timed controllers.

 - Accelerometer/Proportional Brake Controllers use a completely internal sensor system to detect the braking force you're applying to your towing vehicle.
 These ultra-intelligent trailer brake controllers are excellent for larger trailers and more frequent/long-distance towing.